2020s in economic history: COVID-19 recession

-The COVID-19 recession is a major ongoing global economic crisis which has caused both a recession in some nations, and in others a depression.
+The COVID-19 recession was a major global economic crisis which has caused both a recession in some nations, and in others a depression.
 It is currently the worst global economic crisis in history, surpassing the impact of the Great Depression.
 The economic crisis began due to the economic consequences of the ongoing COVID-19 pandemic.
 The first major sign of a recession was the collapse of markets during the 2020 stock market crash, which began in late February and lasted through March.
 As of September 2020, every advanced economy is in a recession or depression, whilst all emerging economies are in recession.
 Modeling by the World Bank suggests that in some regions a full recovery will not be achieved until 2025 or beyond.

 Supply chain disruption

 Financial crash and recovery

 The 2020 stock market crash was a major and sudden global stock market crash that began on 20 February 2020 and ended on 7 April.

-The crash was the fastest fall in global stock markets in financial history and the most devastating crash since the Wall Street Crash of 1929.
+The crash was the fastest fall in global stock markets in financial history and the most devastating crash since the Wall Street crash of 1929.
 The crash, however, only caused a short-lived bear market, and in April global stock markets re-entered a bull market, which would continue until late October of that year.